KDE/cutehmi/extensions/CuteHMI/Examples/Modbus/Basic.0/README.md

 \snippet Main.qml Configuring a client

-We want our server to be managed by cutehmi::services::ServiceManager, so that we don't need to worry about its connection status.
+We want our server to be managed by CuteHMI.Services.ServiceManager, so that we don't need to worry about its connection status.
-This is simply done by embedding it inside cutehmi::services::Service component.
+This is simply done by embedding it inside CuteHMI.Services.Service component.

 \snippet Main.qml Setting up server service